philpartyka/bgg_productivity_scripts/README.md

 - I want to let the user add and create their own messages and buttons on the geekmail script
 - allow the user to choose their default currency and language to view on their respective pages

+## Examples of the Message presets
+Comparison of the Message page without the script and with the script enabled